-A new work by Russian-born graphic artist David Polonsky debuted this fall on three massive high-resolution LED screens near the entrance to the Gallery Place/Chinatown Metro station, located north of the Hirshhorn at Seventh and H Streets, N.W.
-The 30-second animation is shown several times each hour, reaching a daily audience of more than 115,000 people, reinforcing the Hirshhorn’s commitment to providing a platform for artists working in film, video and other new media.
-Developed in collaboration with Orange Barrel Media, a firm specializing in cutting-edge digital communications, UP7TH is the result of a dynamic partnership between the latest in technology and the best in contemporary art.
+A new work by Russian-born graphic artist David Polonsky (b.
+1973) debuted in the fall of 2009 on three massive high-resolution LED screens near the entrance to the Gallery Place/Chinatown Metro station, located north of the Hirshhorn at Seventh and H Streets NW.
+The 30-second animation was shown several times each hour, reaching a daily audience of more than 115,000 people and reinforcing the Hirshhorn’s commitment to providing a platform for artists working in film, video, and new media.
+Developed in collaboration with Orange Barrel Media, a firm specializing in cutting-edge digital communications, UP7TH was the result of a dynamic partnership between the latest in technology and the best in contemporary art.

 Polonsky is best known for his work as art director and lead artist on the Oscar-nominated film Waltz with Bashir (2008).
 Based in Tel Aviv and formerly an artist-in-residence at Rhode Island School of Design, Polonsky was concurrently working on The Congress (2013), an animated science-fiction feature film.
 This project was organized by associate curator Kelly Gordon.